-While it is not the first thing most people think of when attending a nightclub or a bar, the business has a responsibility towards the safety of attendees and preventing a bar or nightclub accident.
+While it is not the first thing most people think of when attending a nightclub or a bar, the business has a responsibility toward the safety of attendees and preventing a bar or nightclub accident.
 This also applies to stores, offices, hotels, restaurants and stadiums: Those operating these places have to take the necessary precautions to protect their customers.

 Fortunately, most business owners or operators take into consideration that public safety is paramount.
 However, there are still companies whose main concern is profit, even though it means endangering the safety of their customers.
 But, when an accident does happen in a bar or nightclub, it may be time to file a bar or nightclub injury claim.

 Unfortunately, these mishaps can potentially cause personal pain, discomfort, and permanent physical and emotional damage.
-It is the task and obligation of a local nightclub in California to ensure the safety of its customers, thus avoiding bar and nightclub accident claims.
+It is the task and obligation of a local nightclub to ensure the safety of its customers, thus avoiding bar and nightclub accident claims.

-The following are some necessary steps that a nightclub owner and his employees must take to prevent an accident at the club.
+The following are some necessary steps that a nightclub owner and his employees must take to prevent an accident at the club:

 - The nightclub maintenance personnel must put several warning signs to caution their customers of a possible accident.